Zubayr ibn al-Awwam: First civil war and Zubayr's death

 Meanwhile, Ibn Kathir in his book al Bidaya wa Nihaya recorded a more detailed version that the side of Zubayr, Aisha, and Talha were in the way of agreement with Ali as through negotiation of al-Qa'qa ibn Amr as arbitrator.
-However, suddenly Abdullah ibn Saba', Malik al-Ashtar and Shuraih ibn Awfa incited a riot within the ranks of Ali's soldiers during the negotiations, plunging both sides into confusion and thus inciting the start of the combat.
+However, suddenly Abd Allah ibn Saba', Malik al-Ashtar and Shurayh ibn Awfa al-Absi incited a riot within the ranks of Ali's soldiers during the negotiations, plunging both sides into confusion and thus inciting the start of the combat.

 The battle started, but according to some traditions at some point Zubayr lost the desire to fight.
 He said that Ali had talked him out of it during the negotiations on the grounds that they were cousins, and reminding him that Muhammad had once told Zubayr that he would one day fight Ali and he (Zubayr) would be on the wrong side.
-Zubay's son 'Abd Allah accused him of fearing Ali's army.
+Zubayr's son Abd Allah accused him of fearing Ali's army.
 'Abd Allah was hostile to Ali because his mother was Aisha's sister and she had raised him like her son.
-In a sermon of his, Ali laments that 'Zubayr remained a part of our family until his wretched son Abd Allah came along'.
+In a sermon of his, Ali laments that Zubayr remained a 'part of our family until his wretched son Abd Allah came along'.
 Whatever the case, Zubayr left the battlefield while Aisha continued to direct her troops from her camel.
-A man named Amr ibn Jarmouz decided to track Zubayr's movements and followed him to a nearby field.
+A man named Amr ibn Jarmuz decided to track Zubayr's movements and followed him to a nearby field.
 It was time for prayer so, after each had asked the other what he was doing there, they agreed to pray.
-While Zubayr was prostrating, Amr ibn Jurmuz stabbed him in the neck and killed him.
+While Zubayr was prostrating, Amr ibn Jarmuz stabbed him in the neck and killed him.